lzh-mb-mod/RTSCamera/README.md

   - Left click on the ground and drag to change the position, direction and width of the formation you selected.

-    - Hold `ctrl` when drag to arrange multiple formations vertically.
+    - Hold `ctrl` when dragging to arrange multiple formations vertically.

   - Hold `ctrl` and scroll mouse to adjust camera movement speed.